We Give of Our First Fruits

 - Marillac St. Vincent Family Services: $7,500 - Each year, Marillac St. Vincent Family Services' commitment to the less fortunate positively impacts the lives of over 10,000 clients across all programs to fulfill their mission to strengthen, empower, and give voice to those in need -- in the Vincentian spirit of service -- through education and comprehensive programs to build vibrant communities in Chicago.
 MSV includes both St. Vincent de Paul Center and Marillac Social Center.
 Clement Commits funding will be used to support the Child Development Program and to support anti-violence efforts for at-risk children and teens in the Youth Services Program.

 - Mission of Our Lady of the Angels: $7,500 - Established in 2005, the Mission of Our Lady of the Angels exists to establish a strong Catholic presence on the Westside of Chicago.
 The Mission brings hope, safe opportunities for community-building, material resources, and the light of Christ to those who are most in need.
-Clement Commits funding will be used to support the continued renovation of the former Our Lady of the Angels school buildings.
+Clement Commits funding will be used to support the continued renovation of the former Our Lady of the Angels school building.
 The building is in the process of being transformed into a new outreach center for the poor and a new center for volunteer housing/retreats.
+Funding will also help to maintain the Mission's food pantry and outreach, expanded to meet the additional needs brought on by the Covid-19 pandemic.

 - The Night Ministry: $2,500 - The Night Ministry is a Chicago-based organization whose mission is to provide housing, health care, and human connection to any and all community members struggling with poverty or homelessness.
 With an open heart and an open mind, they accept people as they are and work to address their immediate physical, emotional, and social needs while affirming their sense of humanity.
-Clement Commits funding will be used to support the organization's Capital Campaign, specifically funding equipment improvements for The Crib Housing Program in the organization's new location in Bucktown.
+Clement Commits funding will be used to support the organization's general operating expenses, helping to bring vital services directly to those in the Chicago community who are experiencing homelessness or poverty.

-- Our Lady of Mercy Parish: $27,330 - Our Lady of Mercy, Saint Clement's Sharing Parish, is a diverse parish with many ethnic groups that serves a large immigrant community.
-Clement Commits funding will be used to support OLM's Religious Education program, helping to cover tuition fees for families in need.
-This program serves over 600 children and young adults.
-Funds may also be used at the parish's discretion to provie material support to parishioner families as needed.
+- Our Lady of Mercy Parish: $40,250 - Our Lady of Mercy, Saint Clement's Sharing Parish, is a diverse parish with many ethnic groups that serves a large immigrant community.
+Clement Commits funding will be used to support the cost of staffing and other transitions associated with the Archdiocese of Chicago's Renew My Church program.
+Funding will allow our Sharing Parish to continue pastoral ministry, community-building, and other programming during this time of parish transition.

 Archdiocesan Second Collections